SERENITY CISNEROS

 SARA PARKS

-Music Director / Keyboard
+Music Director & Piano

 Sara Parks has been performing and music-directing in Marquette’s theatre community for the past fifteen years.
 Sara holds a Bachelor of Music Education from NMU and worked as a full-time elementary music teacher for nine years.
 Sara currently teaches private voice and beginning piano lessons at Yooptone Music Store in Marquette and is the Director of Music at Messiah Lutheran Church.
 Sara is also an adjunct instructor in NMU’s Department of Music.
 Sara has music-directed several productions for local theatre companies; her favorites include Bonnie & Clyde, The 25th Annual Putnam County Spelling Bee, and Into The Woods Jr. Sara also enjoys performing as a vocal soloist with the Westerly Winds Big Band.
 Her favorite roles on stage include Emily Hobbs in Elf the Musical (FRT), Narrator in Joseph and the Amazing Technicolor Dreamcoat (PAAC), and The Baker’s Wife in Into the Woods (FRT).
 Sara is a co-founder and Board President of Big Lake Theatre Company.